bzhan/holpy/smt/veriT/README.md

 ## Installation
 **(All the commands below are assumed to run in the root directory of HolPy)**

-At first, you need to install all the packages required by HolPy:
+At first, you need to install all the packages required by HolPy (the recommended Python version is >= 3.8.10):

 `python -m pip install -r requirements.txt`